alcideio/rbac-tool/README.md

 Available Commands:
-  auditgen        Generate from Kubernetes audit events, RBAC policy bash-completion Generate bash completion. source < (advisor bash-completion) generate        Generate Role or ClusterRole and reduce the use of wildcards help            Help about any command lookup          RBAC Lookup by subject (user/group/serviceaccount) name
+  auditgen        Generate from Kubernetes audit events, RBAC policy bash-completion Generate bash completion. source < (rbac-tool bash-completion) generate        Generate Role or ClusterRole and reduce the use of wildcards help            Help about any command lookup          RBAC Lookup by subject (user/group/serviceaccount) name